Do you feel like you are swallowing needles while eating meals?

 As water will be drawn out, your swollen cells will shrink and you’ll be relieved from the pain.
 You may think that this home remedy for strep throat is any old wives’ tale, but it can work wonders in providing relief.

 3. Suck On Some OTC Throat Lozenges

 I’ll advise you not to consume lozenges containing anesthetics for more than 2-3 days.
-If you think you only have a sore throat and consume them, it could mask infection due to strep bacteria that require medical intervention.
+If you think you only have a sore throat and you consume them, it can mask infection due to strep bacteria that requires medical intervention.

 4. Use Cool-Mist Humidifiers To Get Rid Of Strep Throat